Instructor: Lucy Newton

 Terrain suitable for tracking - we will discuss this in more detail during the first lecture.
 Part of Week One's homework will be finding a place to track!
-Initially we will be doing short tracks so expansive area will not be needed.
+Initially, we will be doing short tracks so an expansive area will not be needed.
 Try to find someplace with grass about ankle height, not too short (i.e. closely mowed lawn) nor too long (I.e. Hayfield).
 If you are not sure if you have a suitable place to track you can also contact me for more information.

 Outdoor weather gear - I track all year, regardless of the weather (most of Steel's VST prep was done in August and September in Mississippi).
 During warmer months tracking in the morning is a necessity.
-Although later on I track different times of the day, it is ideal to track in moist cooler temperatures if possible so mornings are ideal.
+Although later on, I track different times of the day, it is ideal to track in moist cooler temperatures if possible so mornings are ideal.
 Waterproof boots are usually a good idea unless you don't mind getting your feet wet.
 Lots of tracking people wear rubber boots but I usually just wear my regular hiking boots.

 Video camera for gold students